duliodenis/hoods/README.md

 3. Hood weather
 4. Top five posts collection view
 5. Hood feed with upvotes/downvotes
+6. Communicate with your Facebook friends in your Hood

+App Update for Parties

-6. Party hosting (public/private) with live annotation visible to others
+1. Party hosting (public/private) with live annotation visible to others
-7. Party feed (comments, posts and story) with upvotes/downvotes
+2. Party feed (comments, posts and story) with upvotes/downvotes
-9. Ranking system to gain abilities: host a party, etc
+3. Ranking system to gain abilities: host a party, etc

 ## Mockup